osu-cs290-sp21/final-project-a-c-i-d/readme.md

 Dev Mode:
 1. Create a local copy of this repo on your machine.
-2. You may have to `npm install webpack webpack-cli --save-dev` and `yarn` if you haven't before.
+2. In your command line or terminal, `cd client`
-3. In your command line or terminal, `cd client`
+3. You may have to `npm install webpack webpack-cli --save-dev` and `yarn` if you haven't before.
-4. `yarn run dev`
+4. `yarn && yarn run dev`
-5. Now the game should be loaded at `localhost/9000`
+5. Now the game should be loaded at `http://localhost:9000`
 6. Party! 🥳

 ## hess pls help